 This change by the OECD brings the considerable problems associated with facilitation in the international business arena into keener focus.
 Just like large commercial bribes, grease payments abuse the public trust and corrode corporate governance.
 Treating them as anything other than outright bribery muddies the compliance waters and adds confusion where there should be clarity.
-This new stance by the OECD, coupled with the increased enforcement under the FCPA, may well bode the end of facilitation payments.
+This new stance by the OECD, coupled with the passage of the UK Bribery Act which bans facilitation payments and increased enforcement under the FCPA, may well bode the end of facilitation payments.